VolodymyrTymets/infinite-scroll/README.md

 </template>
 ```

-When the subscription is loading more data, `.infinite-load-more` will receive the class `loading`.
-It will be removed when the subscription is marked as ready.
+When data is loading, `.infinite-load-more` will receive the class `loading`.
+It will be removed when the data is received.

-`.infinite-label` is only visible when the subscription is loading.
+`.infinite-label` is only visible when the data is loading.

 # Todo:
 - Customizable threshold for loading more results